Microchip-MPLAB-Harmony/csp_apps_sam_9x60/apps/rstc/led_switcher/readme.md

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC0 (J4)
+- SDMMC slot used for bootloading the application is SDMMC0 (J3)
+- Connect a programming cable from JTAG connector J12 on board to programmer(J-32 Debugger).
-- Connect the USB port J22 on board to the computer using a micro USB cable (to enable debug com port)
+- Connect programmer(J-32 Debugger) to computer using a micro USB cable.
-- Connect the USB port J7 on board to the computer using a micro USB cable (to power the board)
+- Connect the USB port J1 on board to the computer using a micro USB cable (to power the board).
-- *NOTE - Reset push button is labelled as SW3*
+- Conect the UART Debug port J11 to computer using a FTDI Cable.

 ## Running the Application